 1925 Bugatti Type 30 Torpedo

 Despite the modest engine capacity, the power output was still remarkable thanks to the triple-valve arrangement.
-Also benefitting the Type 30 was good roadhandling, braking and steering which was common throughout the marque.
+Also benefiting the Type 30 was good road handling, braking and steering which was common throughout the marque.

 The Type 30 was also the first Bugatti to have front brakes.
 On top of this, a specially designed master cylinder allowed for hydraulic assistance.
 These brakes were highly innovative for period and were also used in racing on the Type 32 Tank, Type 30 GP and the Type 29/30.

 A few racing versions of the Type 30 were constructed and ran quite successfully at the 1922 French Grand Prix at Strasbourg.
 These cars retained similar mechanicals to the road-going cars and featured bullet like bodywork.
 Later versions of the Inline-8 race cars were the Type 32 Tank and the Type 29/30 Indianapolis.